yachi/yt-dlp-mcp/README.md

 "Download audio from this YouTube video: https://youtube.com/watch?v=..."
 "Get a clean transcript of this video: https://youtube.com/watch?v=..."
 "Download Spanish transcript from this video: https://youtube.com/watch?v=..."
+"Get metadata for this video: https://youtube.com/watch?v=..."
+"Show me the title, description, and channel info for this video: https://youtube.com/watch?v=..."
+"Get a summary of this video's metadata: https://youtube.com/watch?v=..."
+"Extract just the id, title, and view count from this video: https://youtube.com/watch?v=..."
 ```

 ## Manual Start